wenijinew/eu.tmux/README.md

 To create own theme, simply copy `dynamic.theme.yaml` to the new them file.
 Then, do customization in the new theme file.
 To set the new theme as default theme, update `$XDG_CONFIG_HOME/tmux/glamour.yaml` file to change theme name to new theme.

+More bind-keys are set by default as follows:

+* `PREFIX C-j` - enable synchronize-panes (typing in all panes simultaneously in current windows).
+* `PREFIX C-k` - disable synchronize-panes (typing in all panes simultaneously in current windows).
+* `M-Left` - select the left window. (if in the first window, then go to last window)
+* `M-Right` - select the right window. (if in the last window, then go to first window)
+* `M-l` - select the previous working window.
+* `M-j` - go to the left pane in the same horizontal level. if no more left, then go to the last pane in the same hozontal level.
+* `M-k` - go to the downward pane in the same vertial level. if no more downward pane, then go to the first pane in the same vertial level.

 # Developer Guide